Morse Code

 2. After typing or pasting the Morse code, simply click the "Convert Morse Code to Binary" button to encode characters into binary.

-3. The output will appear in the "Binary" textarea.
+3. The output will appear in the "Binary" text area.
 You can then copy the binary code or repeat the same steps.
 To start over, click the eraser icon on the Binary field.

 Throughout these steps, you can instantly see the number of bytes, how many minutes it would take to transmit the Morse code, and how many bits and bytes the text contains in binary encoding after conversion.